Skip to page content or skip to Accesskey List.

 #print $ENV{'HTTP_COOKIE'};

-And once again, you bring this into your page (in the &lt;head&gt; section of course) with an SSI exec call:
+And once again, you bring this into your page (in the <head> section of

 Martin Burns has been doing this stuff since Netscape 1.0 days.
 Starting with the communication ends that online media support, he moved back through design, HTML and server-side code.
 Then he got into running the whole show.
 These days he's working for these people as a Project Manager, and still thinks (nearly 6 years on) it's a hell of a lot better than working for a dot-com.
 In his Copious Free Time™, he helps out running a Cloth Nappies online store.